-Frank Knox Memorial Stipend of Fellowships
+Frank Knox Memorial Fellowships

-- V \$US11,500 pa plus tuition fees - T Up to 2 years tenable at Harvard University - C Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
-Applications close with the Academic Registrar mid-October.
+- V \$US13,500 pa plus tuition fees and student health insurance - T 1 year with the possibility of renewal for a further year. - C Applicants must be Australian citizens, who are graduates or near graduates of an Australian university.
+Applications close with the Scholarship Unit mid-October.